FuzzyKala/FuzzyKala/README.md

 ## Hi there 👋

-My name is Sam, I was born and raised in Taiwan, and I've studied at Oulu Universiity of Applied Science(OAMK) since 2023 autumn.<br>
+My name is Sam, I was born and raised in Taiwan, and I've studied at Oulu University of Applied Science(OAMK) since 2023 autumn.<br>

 ## Before 2023

-I'd been working in Taiwan and China as an Elecrtical Engineer for more than 8 years.
+I've worked in Taiwan and China as an Electrical Engineer for over 8 years.

 Tools and skills I used before: